mmData/fastapi-tdd-docker/README.md

 It is entirely based on the course https://testdriven.io/courses/tdd-fastapi/getting-started/ with changelog 1.2.0

 ## Running the Docker container
+It might happen that we have an error saying that there is no space to build the docker image.
+In this case do:
+- `docker system prune`

 First we have to make the file project/entrypoint.sh executable:
 - `chmod +x project/entrypoint.sh`
 Then we build: